Chambers Street–World Trade Center/Park Place/Cortlandt Street station: IND Eighth Avenue Line

+Construction and opening

 New York City mayor John Francis Hylan's original plans for the Independent Subway System (IND), proposed in 1922, included building over 100 mi of new lines and taking over nearly 100 mi of existing lines, which would compete with the IRT and the Brooklyn–Manhattan Transit Corporation (BMT), the two major subway operators of the time.
 On December 9, 1924, the New York City Board of Transportation (BOT) gave preliminary approval for the construction of the IND Eighth Avenue Line.
 This line consisted of a corridor connecting Inwood, Manhattan, to Downtown Brooklyn, running largely under Eighth Avenue but also paralleling Greenwich Avenue and Sixth Avenue in Lower Manhattan.
+The BOT announced a list of stations on the new line in February 1928, with a station near the intersection of Church and Fulton Streets.

 Work on the IND Eighth Avenue Line began in 1925.
 Most of the Eighth Avenue Line was dug using a cheap cut-and-cover method.
+As part of the project, Church Street was widened, allowing the line's four tracks to be placed on one level rather than two.
 By August 1930, the BOT reported that the Eighth Avenue Line was nearly completed, except for the stations between Chambers Street–Hudson Terminal and West Fourth Street, which were only 21 percent completed.
+The entire line was completed by September 1931, except for the installation of turnstiles.
 A preview event for the new subway was hosted on September 8, 1932, two days before the official opening.
 The Chambers Street and Hudson Terminal stations on the Eighth Avenue Line opened just after midnight on September 10, 1932, as the southern terminus of the city-operated IND's initial segment, the Eighth Avenue Line between Chambers Street–Hudson Terminal and 207th Street.